The Renaissance Caravan

 Through this blog, a portion of all subscription income is donated to:

-• Helping Hands Korea - A Christ based organization that's about supporting efforts to support refugees and defects from North Korea, giving people a sense of hope that they may not have experienced before in their lifetime.
+• Helping Hands Korea - A Christ based organization that's about supporting efforts to aid refugees and defects from North Korea, giving people a sense of hope that they may not have experienced before in their lifetime.

 When you read and subscribe, you're not just consuming content- you're helping fuel real-world impact.